 Turn your outdoor space into a cool after-dark party site with bright blue LED lighting by RecPro.
-This strip of 12-volt lights attaches to your awning via a black polycarbonate channel inside a silicone sleeve, so they’re waterproof and long-lasting.
+This LED strip of 12-volt lights attaches to your awning via a black polycarbonate channel inside a silicone sleeve, so they’re waterproof and long-lasting.

-Weatherproof Globe String Lights
+5. Weatherproof Globe String Lights

 Although they’re not a permanent solution to your awning light needs, some choose them to replicate the atmosphere of outdoor cafes and music venues.
-One strand costs $17, and it might take two strands to cover a typical patio area.
+It might take two strands to cover a typical patio area.

-Dream Lighting RV LED Light Strips
+6. Dream Lighting RV LED Light Strips

 - ✔ Functional and utility light bar for many vehicle lighting purposes: porch light, awning light, wall light, etc. If...

 - ✔ Its unique 40°downcast illumination design focuses the light output on the activity areas.
 LEDs in dual row create...

 Check out Dream Lighting’s LED strips for smaller areas, which you can attach to your awning or even a truck topper.
 They come in a pack of two, offering a total of 350 lumens of brightness.

 Wire these lights into your 12-volt system for a long lifespan.
 Each is 10 inches long and casts light downward, making them great door lights for entry spaces.